amithn/gemfire-peer-to-peer-cache-example/README.md

 How does it work?
 --
 The app uses Spring Data Gemfire to interact with the Gemfire caches.
 The app fakes the backing datasource by creating an in-memory map on startup.
+The Gemfire cache's use a multicast address to discover each other.
+Please note that this is not a recommended deployment - It is recommended to use a locator http://gemfire.docs.pivotal.io/docs-gemfire/configuring/running/running_the_locator.html

 What does it demo?
 --